 Some philosophers demur.
 Pummer (2016) and Horton (2017) argue that we are conditionally obligated to be effective altruists.
-Even when it is not obligatory to give x to charity, they argue that a person choosing to give x to some charity or other is obligated to give it to the organization that will most effectively help others, provided that there exist no adequate, countervailing agent-relative reasons for preferring a less effective organization.
+Even when it is not obligatory to give \$x\$ to charity, they argue that a person choosing to give \$x\$ to some charity or other is obligated to give it to the organization that will most effectively help others, provided that there exist no adequate, countervailing agent-relative reasons for preferring a less effective organization.
 This need not rule out funding charities that are especially meaningful to us, but suboptimal considered impartially.
 In such cases, there may be adequate agent-relative reasons for donating less effectively.
 Nonetheless, this view seems to rule out the existence of broad latitude in choosing among minimally decent organizations.
-Of those who have no special ties to the charities that would use their gift to do the most good.
+Of those who have no special ties to the charities among which they are deciding, Horton tells us that "these people ought to try to give to the charities that would use their gift to do the most good.
 As I have said, there is good data, readily available, to help them."
 (103-4)